Who would benefit from this program?

 How can participants enroll?

-To participate in a future program, please visit the registration page
+To participate in the next program, please visit our event registration page

 Where will the certification training program be offered?